 The introduction of the Criminal Justice (Money Laundering Offences) Act 1998 extended the definition of money laundering to cover all serious crimes, leading to its informal title of "the all crimes legislation".
 In addition, it led to the creation of the Anti-Money Laundering Code 1998, which came into force on 1st December 1998.
 The Anti Money Laundering Code 1998 was replaced by the Criminal Justice (Money Laundering) Code 2007 in September 2007, subsequently replaced by the Criminal Justice (Money Laundering) Code 2008 which came into effect on the 18 December 2008.
 On 1 September 2010 this was superseded by the Proceeds of Crime (Money Laundering) Code 2010.
 This was supplemented by the Prevention of Terrorist Financing Code 2011 which came into effect on 1 September 2011.
 On 1 May 2013 the Money Laundering and Terrorist Financing Code came into effect which broadly mirrored the requirements of the previous Codes but combined the AML and CFT provisions into one piece of legislation.
 It should be noted that the Money Laundering and Terrorist Financing Code 2013 was amended by the Money Laundering and Terrorist Financing (Amendment) Code 2013 on 1 July 2013.

-Following this, on 1 April 2015 the revised Anti-Money Laundering and Countering the Financing of Terrorism Code 2015 (“the Code”) came into effect.
-The revision to the legislation included:
+Following this, on 1 June 2019 the revised Anti-Money Laundering and Countering the Financing of Terrorism Code 2019 came into effect.
+This revision included:

 - general amendments to improve the layout, flow and language of the Code.

-In addition Schedule 4 to the Proceeds of Crime Act 2008 was extended to cover:
+In addition Schedule 4 to the Proceeds of Crime Act 2008 was amended to improve its layout and flow.